heptarch/heptarch.github.io/drafts/demon.md

-And at the speed of thought, once-Ellen moves through earth and water, the ash of plenum, past the warren of despatch tubes and the Great Hall itself in all its soporific grandeur, towards a sky full of unfamiliar suns and welcoming in its infinitude.
+And at the speed of thought, once-Ellen moves through earth and water, the ash of plenum, past the warren of despatch tubes and the Great Hall, in all its soporific grandeur, towards an endless sky, <!-- full of unfamiliar suns and--> welcoming in its infinitude.

 <!--Ȣ. The currents are stilled; the ocean a mirror of welcoming infinitude.
 Ellen leaves her new friends by the breakwater and returns to the tunnels beneath